System-Verification-Lab/Quokka-Sharp/README.md

 Quokka# provides two kinds of funcionalities: one is to simulate a quantum circuit, the other is to check the equivalence of two circuits.

+We work in one of two posible bases: Pauli or Computations.

+For equalty check we allow one of 4 tecnics for the Pauli basis: "2n", "id", "id_2n", "id_noY" For equalty check we allow one only 1 tecnics for the Computations basis: "id"

-Please first export TIMEOUT as
+Please first set the wanted timeout (in seconds) using export TIMEOUT, for example:
 ```
 export TIMEOUT=3600
 ```

 All the input circuits should be in [QASM format](https://openqasm.com/).
 Here are some simple walkthroughs to use the tool.
+The eq_run.py and sim_run.py (used for the bencmarks) can be used to compare the diffrent variations of the tool and provide further examples.

 ```python
 import quokka_sharp as qk